Barbados Employment and Unemployment

 1991 - 2019 | Yearly | Intl $ | World Bank

 BB: GDP per Person Employed: 2011 PPP data was reported at 34,376.410 Intl $ in 2019.
 This records an increase from the previous number of 34,046.395 Intl $ for 2018.
-BB: GDP per Person Employed: 2011 PPP data is updated yearly, averaging 33,215.969 Intl $ from Dec 1991 to 2019, with 29 observations.
+BB: GDP per Person Employed: 2011 PPP data is updated yearly, averaging 33,215.969 Intl $ from Dec 1991 (Median) to 2019, with 29 observations.
 The data reached an all-time high of 35,118.434 Intl $ in 2014 and a record low of 30,094.178 Intl $ in 1996.
 BB: GDP per Person Employed: 2011 PPP data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Barbados – Table BB.World Bank.WDI: Employment and Unemployment.
 GDP per person employed is gross domestic product (GDP) divided by total employment in the economy.
 Purchasing power parity (PPP) GDP is GDP converted to 2011 constant international dollars using PPP rates.
 An international dollar has the same purchasing power over GDP that a U.S. dollar has in the United States.; ; International Labour Organization, ILOSTAT database.
 Data retrieved in March 1, 2020.; Weighted average;

 Last Frequency Range